-The Trust is a unit investment trust designated Smart Trust, Tax Free Income Trust, Series 18.
+The Trust is a unit investment trust designated Smart Trust, California Municipal Portfolio of Closed-End Funds Trust, Series 1.
 The Sponsor is Hennion & Walsh, Inc. The Trust consists of a fixed, diversified portfolio of publicly traded common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
-The Trust seeks to provide income which is generally exempt from regular federal income tax.
+The Trust seeks to provide income which is generally exempt from regular federal and California income tax.
 The possibility of capital growth is a secondary objective.
 The Sponsor cannot assure that the Trust will achieve these objectives.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).